 Hopefully this list of 4 things you should consider will help!

-When Dave and I were thinking about when we wanted to get married, we could think of two dates that were significant to us.
+When Dave and I were thinking about what our wedding date would be, we could think of two dates that were significant to us.
 These were in June (the date we met) and in September (the date that we started dating).

 Consider which season is your favourite.
 I absolutely love the summer and often feel the cold.
 The last thing I wanted was to be shivering and have to cover up my lovely dress!
 Summer was the obvious time of year for us to get married.